maithedung/Sushi_App_Python_Flask/README.md

 This is accessed from the `Add Recipe` page as a button option, similar functionality to the `update` button.
 If a user presses the delete button there is a flash message warning beforehand.
 The code is handled with `forms.py` Similar logic to that described for *update one*, here it is `recipes_db.delete_one({...etc` in`app.py`.
 On successful deletion the user is returned to the homepage.

 #### Other Features
-A `logout` feature is available on the navbar and allows the logged in user to logout of their current session, which will create a redirect to the homepage.
-`Views`: Shows in incremental value the number of times a full recipe page is called.
+A `logout` feature is available on the navbar and allows the logged in user to logout of their current session, which will create a redirect to the homepage. `Views`: Shows in incremental value the number of times a full recipe page is called.

 #### Features Left to Implement
-Have a `likes` button on each recipe
-Charting data vizualization of `views` popularity via D3.JS Follwers and to 'follow other users' functionality, plus a user avatar to add to the welome username once they have logged in.
+Have a `likes` button on each recipe.
+Charting data vizualization of `views` popularity via D3.JS.
+Follwers and to 'follow other users' functionality, plus a user avatar to add to the welome username once they have logged in.

 ## Technologies Used
 * [Python 3.7](https://www.python.org/download/releases/3.0/) Language